-A Partial Lockdown means that the doors leading outside of the building are locked and people may not exit or enter the building.
-During a Partial Lockdown, teaching and normal work processes can continue within the building until the "All Clear" is given.
-Specific instructions about the resulting adjustment in the academic schedule will be provided via email, text messaging, and/or broadcasted messages.
+A Lockout means that the doors leading outside of the building are locked and people may not exit or enter the building.
+During a Lockout, teaching and normal work processes can continue within the building until the "All Clear" is given.
+Faculty/Staff may direct students to safe areas during this situation.